Human blood group and classification of ABO system

-When blood from one person transfers to another person then donors blood should be matched with acceptor blood otherwise there is mismatching between to cause death.
+Transfer of blood from one person to another person or donor to acceptor, the donor blood must be matched with the acceptor blood group.
+If it is not matched, it causes the death.

-RBC membrane, several class of antigen is present in which two most important types are…
+RBC membrane, several class of antigen is present in two most types:

 In ABO system cell membrane of RBC contain antigen called

 Agglutinogen.
 There is two type of Agglutinogen present in human blood A and B and these are divided into four groups.

 - Blood group O